Im-Programmatist/Docker_Nerd/README.md

 # Docker <img src="Docker_Image.gif" width="10%" height="auto" alt="Docker">

 ## About
-    - Docker is a containerization platform that packages your application and all its dependencies together in the form of a docker container to ensure that your application works seamlessly in any environment.
+    - Docker is a containerization platform that packages your application and
+    - all its dependencies together in the form of a docker container to ensure that your application works seamlessly in any environment.
-    - Docker initially developed on linux , recently provided support to windows 10 and above versions.
+    - Docker initially developed on linux, recently provided support to windows 10 and above versions.

 ## Docker Vs VM (Containerization Vs Virtualization)